openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhkd_0_0.md

 ### Setpoint (heating)

-Sets the thermostate setpoint
+Sets the thermostate setpoint.

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Setpoint (cooling)

-Sets the thermostate setpoint
+Sets the thermostate setpoint.

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.